elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Observer pattern belongs to the Behavioral design pattern category.
+      <strong>Interview Response:</strong> The Observer pattern is a type of behavioral design pattern.
     </div>
   </div>
 </details>

 ---

-### Can you explain the use case for the Observer Pattern?
+### Can you explain the Observer Pattern's use case?

 <details>
   <summary>